 It is also useful to note that inflammation is a completely natural defense mechanism that the mammalian immune system uses as a generalized response to infection or physical trauma.
 Its overall purpose is to remove damaged tissues and/or pathogens.
 However, in cases where it is not functioning properly and attacking otherwise healthy cells and/or tissues, it is an auto-immune disease.

 Triaditis is precisely this kind of auto-immune disease, whereby the inflammation is chronic and causing irreversible damage to various organs.
-Chronic inflammation causes cells to produce free radicals that damage their interior structures (including DNA), a process is also known as oxidative stress.
+Chronic inflammation causes cells to produce free radicals that damage their interior structures (including DNA), a process also known as oxidative stress.

 Is CBD Oil Safe for Cats?